 No segment of the food supply chain faces bigger challenges and opportunities than cold storage.
-Retailers and manufacturers of refrigerated and frozen food are finding new ways to meet customer needs more efficiently, thanks to improving software and automated materials handling equipment.
+Retailers and manufacturers of refrigerated and frozen food are finding new ways to meet customer needs more efficiently, thanks to improving software and automated material handling equipment.

 High-speed doors improve efficiency

 The doors open and close per the WMS command, triggered by signals from the system.
 Special seals in the door’s side columns provide double seals on the front and back of the panel.
-Double-brush seals combined with an idler barrel seal the top of the door.
+Double brush seals combined with an idler barrel seal the top of the door.
 The vinyl loop creates a tight seal along the bottom of the door.

-The roll-up door opens at a peak speed of 101 inches per second on average, reaching a peak speed of 182 inches per second.
+The roll-up door opens at peak speed of 101 inches per second average, reaching a peak speed of 182 inches per second.
 The speed enables the door to be open or closed in less than a second.
 The door impedes none of the motion of the conveyor system as it moves pallets in and out of the freezer.

-This high speed also minimizes the amount of time the doorway is open to prevent cold air loss between the minus 15-degree freezer and the 32-degree loading dock.
-Though the door is operating most of the time, when it isn’t, the door’s one-inch thick, closed-cell foam panel is laterally rigid to prevent bowing from air pressure, and vertically flexible for fast speeds.
+This high speed also minimizes the amount of time the doorway is opened to prevent cold air loss between the minus 15-degree freezer and the 32-degree loading dock.
+Though the door is operating most of the time, when it isn’t, the door’s one-inch thick, closed-cell foam panel is laterally rigid to prevent bowing from air pressure and vertically flexible for fast speeds.
 The thermal panel is a non-porous, moisture-proof vapor barrier for uniform performance.